Yong Jun-hyung: 2009–2016: Debut with Beast (now known as Highlight)

-Solo activities
+2010–2018: Solo activities and discography with Highlight

 In 2010, Junhyung was featured as a rapper in songs by other artists, including Hyuna's debut single "Change," the Asian remix of Amerie's "Heard 'em All," and G.NA's single "I'll Back Off So You Can Live Better."
 In 2011, Junhyung was featured on the songs "Heartsore Story" by Wheesung, "A Bitter Day" by Hyuna, "Be Quiet" by Kim Wan-sun, and "Don't Act Countrified" by ALi.

 Junhyung released his first solo single, "Living Without You," on February 3, 2012.
 The song reached #8 on the Gaon Digital Chart.
 That summer, he made a cameo appearance on the sitcom Salamander Guru and The Shadows.
 Later that year, Junhyung produced fellow Beast member Yang Yo-seob's debut solo EP, The First Collage, and was featured on the lead single, "Caffeine."

 In February 2013, Junhyung released the single "You Got Some Nerve" with LE of EXID and Feeldog of Big Star.
 The song reached #13 on the Gaon Digital Chart.
 Starting in May, Junhyung starred in the Korean drama Monstar, alongside Ha Yeon-soo and Kang Ha-neul.
 The series aired on Mnet and wrapped up in August.
 Junhyung won Best New Actor at the 2013 Korean Drama Awards for his depiction of a teen idol in the series.

 Junhyung released his debut solo EP, Flower, on December 13, 2013.
 The EP debuted at #4 on the Gaon Album Chart, and the title track "Flower" peaked at #23 on the Gaon Digital Chart.

 In 2015, Junhyung starred in the Cube Entertainment online reality series, Yong Jun-hyung's Good Life, alongside his songwriting and music production partner Kim Tae-joo.
 From 2016 to 2017, he co-hosted the third season of the variety show Hitmaker alongside comedian Jeong Hyeong-don.
 In 2017, Junhyung was also a cast member on the first season of the variety show It's Dangerous Beyond the Blankets.
 He returned to the show for the second season in 2018.